turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 Generally we will want to put more information in our classes to make them useful to us, but those two lines (even with no other information) will create a class.

-### Practice
+### Example - Class/Instance Syntax

-Let's follow a class exmample with a Fridge class.
+Let's follow a class example with a Fridge class.
 I will create a directory in the classwork directory called `objects_classes_and_instances`.
 Within that directory, I'll create a `fridge.rb` file, and put the following information into that file.
 (You will take these same steps later for a different class😉)

 ```ruby
 # ~/turing/1module/classwork/objects_classes_and_instances/fridge.rb